puppetlabs/puppet-rfc/arm-2.iteration/examples.md

 ==========================

 This document contains examples of the Recommended Implementation.
+### Update
+The examples have been updated to Puppet 3.4 w.r.t renamed iterative functions.

 ### Creating an Array by appending to each element of another Array